elysium-station/usbx/docs/intro/stablecoin.md

 What we need to highlight here is the algorithmic part.
 As mentioned above, pure algorithmic stablecoins are extremely risky.
-However, as a native token that captures the value of the network, it makes sense for FURY to participate in the USM minting process, but the participation extent needs to be regulated by the system based on the current demand for USM.
-Especially at the beginning of the network, we recommend setting the BR to 95%, which means that only $0.05 worth of FURYs are allowed to be minted for 1 $USM.
+However, as a native token that captures the value of the network, it makes sense for FURY to participate in the USBX minting process, but the participation extent needs to be regulated by the system based on the current demand for USBX.
+Especially at the beginning of the network, we recommend setting the BR to 95%, which means that only $0.05 worth of FURYs are allowed to be minted for 1 $USBX.
 Formula follows:

 ```
 For 0 < BR <= 1,
-BackingValue = MintUSM * BR
+BackingValue = MintUSBX * BR
-FURYValue = MintUSM * (1 - BR)
+FURYValue = MintUSBX * (1 - BR)
 ```

-When the market demand for USM rises, the system automatically decreases the BR value, allowing more FURYs to be burned in the minting of USMs.
-When the market demand for USMs falls, the system automatically increases the BR value, allowing fewer FURYs to be burned in the minting of USMs.
-In turn, USMs can be burned to swap for the reserved backing assets and minted FURYs, again in a proportion controlled by the BR value.
+When the market demand for USBX rises, the system automatically decreases the BR value, allowing more FURYs to be burned in the minting of USBXs.
+When the market demand for USBXs falls, the system automatically increases the BR value, allowing fewer FURYs to be burned in the minting of USBXs.
+In turn, USBXs can be burned to swap for the reserved backing assets and minted FURYs, again in a proportion controlled by the BR value.

-This dynamic adaptive capability to changes in market demand absorbs the possible volatility of USM into the composition of the reserving asset portfolio of the system pool.
+This dynamic adaptive capability to changes in market demand absorbs the possible volatility of USBX into the composition of the reserving asset portfolio of the system pool.
 Any small disturbance is absorbed very quickly, avoiding the accumulation of large fluctuations with consequences that the system cannot resist.
-We believe that the system's worst-case response mechanism is the cornerstone of maintaining USM pegging.
+We believe that the system's worst-case response mechanism is the cornerstone of maintaining USBX pegging.

 ![fractional-backing-algorithmic](../images/fba.png)